-The program mpeg_creator can be used to create a movie from the image files.
-This is which asks you a few questions and then calls the program mpeg_encode which actually makes the movie.
-You can access the program from the class web site or from ~jcrumley/public_html/332/magnetopause/data/mpeg_creator.
+The program mpeg\creator can be used to create a movie from the image files.
+This is which asks you a few questions and then calls the program mpeg\encode which actually makes the movie.
+You can access the program from the class web site or from ~jcrumley/public\html/332/magnetopause/data/mpeg\creator.
 To run the program open up a command shell (xterm), change to the directory your data is stored in, and then run the program by typing into the command shell.
 The program will give you instructions as you run it.
-When you hand in this lab, you should turn in one copy of your movie to your instructor.
+When you hand in this lab, you should email one copy of your movie to your instructor.

-~jcrumley/public_html/332/magnetopause/data/mpeg_creator
+~jcrumley/public\html/332/magnetopause/data/mpeg\creator

-3.5 Questions
+3.4 Questions

-1. The distance from the earth to is magnetopause is given roughly by the equation 1.
-This equation makes the assumption that the solar wind for a typical momentum flux of 2.6 nPa (nv^2) leads to a magneotpause location at about $10R_E$ [Kivelson et al., 1995][[page 171].
+- 1. The distance from the earth to is magnetopause is given roughly by the equation 1.
+This equation makes the assumption that the solar wind for a typical momentum flux of 2.6 nPa $(nv^2)$ leads to a magnetopause location at about $10R_E$ [Kivelson et al., 1995, page 171].
 This is only a general prediction of the location of the magnetopause.
 From your modeling the solar wind find your empirical constant factor (107.4) for your modeled solar wind.
 To do this you will need to fit your data to equation 1.
-Your fit should give you a new value to replace 107.4.

-2. What are some possible reasons why in BATRUS the 107.4 changes?
-What approximation are being made when dealing with MHD in space?
+Your fit should give you a new value to replace 107.4. - 2.
+What are some possible reasons why in the BATRUS model the value for the magnetopause constant (107.4) changes?
+What approximations are being made when dealing with MHD in space?